 Children in emergency accommodation, in fact 90,000, have received a Buddy Bag, a backpack full of basic essential items when they need it most.

-Young people dealing with traumatic family situations in two of Melbourne’s Children’s Courts, have been provided with a sanctuary at our Cubby Houses that offer a safe, calm, engaging and entertaining space.
+Young people dealing with traumatic family situations in Melbourne Children's Court and Broadmeadows Children's Court have been provided with a sanctuary at our Cubby Houses that offer a safe, calm, engaging and entertaining space.